TheShadyColombian/6HourChallenge/README.md

 - Made player trail opacity fade as velocity reaches 0
 - Reworked shake system
 - Vibration when entities are consumed (untested)

+### Post-Challenge

+Since the challenge is over, I won't continue to update this repo anymore (except to add links to new branches or forks, if necessary).
+There are still some things I want to do with this project.
+If I ever get around to implementing them, these changes will be tracked in [a different branch](https://github.com/DaskalosJSM/6HoursChallenge/tree/JuanCallejas_PostChallenge), or perhaps even a fork, so take a look there for new changes.
+Here are some of the changes I've already started considering:

+- Fancy animated transitions between screens (main menu/game/game over)
+- Animations for the player and various entities for when they are consumed, when the player is launched or bounces, etc.
+- High score storage for display on Game Over screen (I was hoping to do this during the challenge, but I ran out of time when implementing the screenshake and hitfreeze)
+- Sound effects are always a welcome addition and definitely improve the game feel, so if I find a way to obtain some sound effects it would be great to add those as well.